Modelwire

 Sources

-We ingest from a fixed catalog of RSS feeds, official APIs (e.g. Hacker News, Reddit, arXiv, GitHub), and occasional paid news APIs.
+We ingest from a fixed catalog of RSS feeds and official APIs (e.g. Hacker News, arXiv, GitHub, YouTube).
 Each source has an editorial weight that nudges buzz scoring; it does not guarantee placement.
 See Our sources for the full list.

 Buzz score